oneapi-src/oneMKL/rfcs/20240903-onemkl-interface-rename/README.md

 strong feedback from users.

-**We aim to agree on a solution by October 4, 2024 and have the proposal implemented by the end of November 2024.**
+**We aim to agree on a solution by October 4, 2024 and have the proposal implemented by the end of January 2025.**

 There has been a number issues of where we have had to clarify the differences between oneMKL Interface and the Intel oneMKL product